wekan/markdown-it-mermaid/README.md

 - Update Mermaid to 8.5!
 - Support all mermaid diagrams
 - Add external title support
+- Use stable id for mermaid (good for static sites)

 This version uses a different syntax to support mermaid.
 The syntax uses the syntax highlighting notation by putting the word `mermaid`